conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 After setting up the repository, we add it as a local remote to Conan:

-    $ conan remote add mylocalrepo ./repo --allowed-packages="hello/0.*"
+    $ conan remote add mylocalrepo ./repo --allowed-packages="hello/*"

 Please pay special attention to the `--allowed-packages` argument.
-This argument ensures that all versions other than the `0.*` versions of the hello package are discarded by Conan.
+This argument ensures that all packages other than `hello` are discarded by Conan.
 This can be used to minimize the surface area for a potential supply chain attack.

 Now you can list and install packages from this new repository: